A farmer displays her Sorghum crop

 - Helping increase the capacity and accessibility of social services (particularly malaria prevention and control services) while ensuring access to more nutritious foods.

-Key to the success of our program is that Burkina remains a peaceful and secure country in a neighborhood that has experienced instability in the recent past.
+Key to the success of our programs is that Burkina remains a peaceful and secure country in a neighborhood that has experienced instability in the recent past.
 We build on the many practices that Burkinabe have used to weather conflicts and natural shocks.
-We help them better meet these challenges through activities geared to improve local governance, strengthen the role of those who promote interethnic and religious dialogue, and help youth and women become more involved in local decision-making and cooperative action.
+We assist to better meet these challenges through activities geared to improve local governance, strengthen the role of those who promote interethnic and religious dialogue, and help youth and women become more involved in local decision-making and cooperative action.
 Coupled with this work, we support political parties and civil society organizations that advocate for positive change and participation in elections and communicate goals through the media.